 Q #1: Dear Mr. Picture Show Man

-Most commercial movies were, and still are, shot using film that is 35 millimeters wide.
+Most commercial movies were, and some still are, shot using film that is 35 millimeters wide.
 When and why did 35mm film become the standard?

 A: When Thomas Edison and his team of inventors, headed by William Kennedy Laurie Dickson, finally introduced the Kinetoscope in April 1894, it used a film that was almost identical with the 35mm film used today – the same width and with four perforations on each side of the image.
 It has been assumed that Dickson arrived at the 35mm width by cutting a 70mm roll of George Eastman’s transparent, celluloid film in half.
 The evidence that survives, however, shows that 35mm film evolved quite differently.
 This evolution is meticulously detailed in Paul C. Spehr’s definitive article “Unaltered to Date: Developing 35mm Film” that is included in the book “Moving Images: From Edison to the Webcam” (2000) edited by John Fullerton & Astrid Söderbergh Widding.
 We will try to summarize Mr. Spehr’s account, but offer in advance our sincerest apologies to Mr. Spehr for the enormous amount of information we are leaving out.